dcashon/obd-subaru/docs/Custom Commands.md

 ### OBDCommand.fast

-The `fast` argument tells python-OBD whether it is safe to append a `"01"` to the end of the command.
+The optional `fast` argument tells python-OBD whether it is safe to append a `"01"` to the end of the command.
 This will instruct the adapter to return the first response it recieves, rather than waiting for more (and eventually reaching a timeout).
 This can speed up requests significantly, and is enabled for most of python-OBDs internal commands.
 However, for unusual commands, it is safest to leave this disabled.

+---

+### OBDCommand.header

+The optional `header` argument tells python-OBD to use a custom header when querying the command.
+If not set, python-OBD assumes that the default 7E0 header is needed for querying the command.
+The switch between default and custom header (and vice versa) is automatically done by python-OBD.

 ---